autogluon/autogluon/docs/tutorials/image_prediction/hpo.md

-# Image Classification - Search Space and Hyperparameter Optimization (HPO)
+# Image Prediction - Search Space and Hyperparameter Optimization (HPO)
 :label:`sec_imgadvanced`

 While the :ref:`sec_imgquick` introduced basic usage of AutoGluon `fit`, `evaluate`, `predict` with default configurations, this tutorial dives into the various options that you can specify for more advanced control over the fitting process.